mattbellis/PHYS-3330/raw-content/lab3-raw.md

 # Prelab

 Answer the following questions using Mathematica.
-Save the complete notebook as a pdf and turn it in to Canvas by midnight the day before your lab section meets. **Bring an electronic copy of your notebook to lab, preferably on your own laptop.
+Save the complete notebook as a pdf and turn it in to Canvas before you lab section (check Canvas for the due date). **Bring an electronic copy of your notebook to lab, preferably on your own laptop.
 You will use it to plot your data during the lab session.**

 ![Low-pass filter](../resources/lab3fig/low-pass-1.png){#fig:low-pass-1 width="10cm"}